Post Office involved in ‘possibly a criminal conspiracy’ – forensic accountant

 He said despite Ms Vennells telling him POL was the “nation’s most trusted brand”, he believed the company felt it was “above the law”.

-An interim report produced by Mr Henderson in July 2013, alongside Second Sight colleague Ron Warmington, identified two bugs in the system that caused problems for 76 branches.
+An interim report produced by Mr Henderson in July 2013, alongside Mr Warmington, identified two bugs in the system that caused problems for 76 branches.

 The forensic accountants were sacked in 2015, and Mr Henderson said he believed they were dismissed because they were “getting too close to the truth”.